 Marshmallow roots and leaves are used as demulcents, meaning that they soothe irritated tissues, including mucus membranes.
 They are considered a diuretic, and encourage the expulsion of urine.
 They also help guard the tissue against abrasions caused by friction.
 These properties are particularly useful when an infection or kidney stones are making those delicate tissues and ducts of the urinary tract inflamed, irritated, torn, and just downright painful.
 Such soothing benefits can be useful for urethritis, gallstones and gallbladder issues, and any other urinary tract problems too.
 The roots can also be used for digestive complaints, and the leaf has added expectorant and anti-catarrhal effects to help during cold season.

 Many health food stores and online sites carry various kinds of extracts, teas and oils of many plants.
 If you decide to buy a prepared product, just be sure it is organic and from a reputable company, and use as directed on the product.

 I prefer to get my marshmallow root or leaves by the ounce from reputable health food stores, and make pills or a tea.
-For tea, look for whole product, such as chunks of roots or whole leaves.
-For pills, you can crush up your whole herbs, or you can buy already ground roots or leaves.
+For the tea, look for a whole product, with the chunks of roots and/or whole leaves.
+For the pills, you can crush up your own whole herbs, or you can buy already ground up roots or leaves.